learn-co-curriculum/dsc-performing-principal-component-analysis/README.md

 You will be able to:

 - Understand the steps required to perform PCA on a given dataset
-- Understand and explain the role of Eigen decomposition in PCA
+- Understand and explain the role of Eigendecomposition in PCA

 ## Step 1: Get some data